DogmaDragon/Stash-Docs/docs/Getting-Started/First-Steps.md

 | Generate perceptual hashes | Generates perceptual hashes for scene deduplication and identification. |
 | Generate thumbnails for images | Generates thumbnails for image files. |

+{:style="counter-reset:none"}
 3. Select options you want based on your preferences, but every option increases time the scan will take.
+{:style="counter-reset:none"}
 4. You can stop and re-scan it will ignore the files that are already scanned and just scan new or missing files.

 ---